neurodatascience/ComBat_validation/Code_final/README.md

 - **`create_data_step3.py`**
   Performs a sanity check on the cleaned dataset from Step 2 to identify any remaining issues such as duplicate institution names.

+- **`bootstrap.py`**
+  Generates outputs from the Neuro-ComBat and Distributed-ComBat models using the original data, restricted to sites with at least 6 data points.
+  It also performs bootstrapping (1,000 iterations), producing bootstrap data and corresponding model outputs for each resampled dataset.

+- **`bootstrap_parameters_plot.py`**
+  Plots the parameters: alpha, theta (beta; fixed effects), gamma, and delta.
+  It computes estimates for both the original and bootstrapped datasets to enable comparison.
+The script visualizes the average parameter estimates across 1,000 simulations, grouped by site (batch) size.

+- **`harmonized_data_plot.py`**
+  Plot non-harmonzied data and harmonized data from Neuro-ComBat and Distributed-ComBat models.